 This page contains tips for filing forms online.

-The filing fee is the same whether you file online or mail the paper version.
-For more information about filing fees, including exceptions, please see our Fees page.
+The filing fee may vary depending on whether you file online or by mail.
+For more information about filing fees, including exceptions, please see our Filing Fees page.

 How to File a Form Online

 Step 1: Create a USCIS online account if you don’t already have one.